FRRouting/frr/doc/user/bgp.rst

    When ``disable`` is configured, BUM traffic will not be flooded for an arbitrary VNI or globally.

+.. _bgp-evpn-downstream-vni:

+EVPN Downstream VNI
+^^^^^^^^^^^^^^^^^^^

+EVPN Downstream VNI is a feature that allows the destination (egress) VTEP to dictate which VNI the source (ingress) VTEP should use when sending traffic to it destined to a certain IP-VRF.
+This allows easy building of flexible VPN topologies.

+Without EVPN Downstream VNI, you must painstakingly configure the same VNI for all relevant VRFs across all devices.

+With Downstream VNI, the "destination" VNI is simply extracted from the advertised routes (MPLS Label 2 Route Type 2, MPLS Label for Route Type 5).

+Imagine a scenario where you have hundreds of VRFs and want to leak routes between them.

+Without Downstream VNI, you would have to configure all VRFs that you might want to leak from on all devices, and you would have to make sure to use the same VNI per VRF across all devices.
+This is a recipe for misconfiguration and operational complexity.

+With Downstream VNI, you can simply configure import Route Targets on the VRFs you want to leak to (and of course the export Route Targets on the VRFs you want to leak from), and the destination VNI will be automatically extracted from the imported routes and used as the source VNI for sending traffic to the destination IP-VRF.

+Note that in FRR, Downstream VNI requires the use of single VXLAN devices (SVD) for the dataplane and will not work with traditional VXLAN devices.

 .. _bgp-evpn-ip-vrf-route-targets:

 EVPN IP-VRF Route Targets